alx-sch/IRC_server/README.md

 ## Bot

-Compiling the server via `make bot` registers a server bot as a regular client upon startup.
+Compiling the server via `make bot` registers a bot as a regular client upon startup.

 - **Design and Integration:** The bot is implemented as a regular `User` object (with a set `_isBot` flag).
 This allows the bot to leverage all existing client-handling logic, simplifying its integration into the main server loop.